Avalanche City: 2011–2014 Our New Life Above the Ground

-2015–Present We are for the Wild Places
+2015–2018 We are for the Wild Places

 After 4 years since the release of the Baxter's record breaking debut single Love Love Love, he released his highly anticipated new album, We are for the Wild Places in July 2015.
 The album's first single Inside Out was very popular and quickly reached number one on the Official New Zealand Music Chart and was certified Platinum.
 The album itself was placed no 3 on the Official Top 40 Albums Chart.
 The second official single from the album, Keep Finding A Way has been released to radio late August.